Measuring Turbidity of Water to Determine Water Quality using Arduino and Turbidity Sensor

 Turbidity Sensor Driver

 The actual sensor can be connected to this module by using a JST XH connector.
-It has three pins, VCC, ground, and output.
-Vcc connects to the 5v and ground to ground.
+It has three pins: VCC, ground, and output.
+Vcc connects to the 5V and ground to ground.
 The output of this module is an analog value that is it changes according to the light intensity.

-Interfacing Turbidity Sensor with Arduino – Circuit Diagram
+Complete Turbidity Sensor Arduino Circuit Diagram

-The complete schematic to connect the Turbidity sensor to Arduino is shown below, the circuit was designed using EasyEDA.
+The complete schematic to connect the Turbidity sensor to Arduino is shown below.
+The circuit was designed using EasyEDA.

 Arduino Turbidity Sensor Circuit Connections